 Savoring Christmas Trees All Year Long

 We get our Christmas tree at the beginning of December, enjoy it until the holiday season has passed and then put it out to be recycled.
-It’s a little sad to see the tree go (though I’m usually done with the needles on the floor), so I’ve found some ways to savor the rustic piney goodness all year long by upcycling parts of our tree.
+It’s a little sad to see the tree go, so I’ve found some ways to savor the rustic piney goodness all year long by upcycling parts of our tree.

 Every tree gets a clean trim along its stump when you buy it at the lot.
 And thin or thick, those slices make primo crafting supplies.
 I picked up an arm full of discarded slices after we bought our tree last week.
 They are free for the taking and the lot owners told me they will just burn whatever is left.